-In February 2015, the Company's Board of Directors authorized the repurchase of up to 20 million additional shares of its common stock, including shares to be repurchased under Rule 10b5-1.
-As of December 31, 2021, 5,850,187 shares remained to be repurchased under the Company's repurchase authorization.
+In February 2015 and November 2022, the Company's Board of Directors authorized the repurchase of up to 20 million and 10 million, respectively, additional shares of its common stock, including shares to be repurchased under Rule 10b5-1.
+As of December 31, 2022, 12,917,097 shares remained to be repurchased under the Company's repurchase authorization.
 The Company intends to repurchase all shares under its authorization, for which no expiration date has been established, in open market or privately negotiated transactions, subject to market conditions.